kaiqili2/SEVA/README.md

 # SEVA
 SEVA is a novel deep learning-based framework aggregating structural and evolutionary features for virulence factors and antibiotic resistance genes prediction.
+The latest version will be updated as soon as possible.
 ![Image text](https://github.com/kaiqili2/SEVA/blob/main/model.png)

-# System Requirments
+# System Requirements
 SEVA is developed under Linux environment with:

 python 3.8.18